Douglas Historic Walking Route

 5. Cameronian Monument – the Cameronian regiment was disbanded here in 1968.

-6. Douglas Castle and ruined tower – renamed Castle Dangerous by Sir Walter Scott it was the scene of a particularly dastardly act during the Wars of Independence when an English patrol was tricked into believing the castle was empty [the tower was not part of the original castle which is on an adjacent site, the tower was built as a folly much more recently]
+6. The remains of Douglas Castle, now just one ruined tower is still standing.
+Douglas Castle was renamed Castle Dangerous by Sir Walter Scott it was the scene of a particularly dastardly act during the Wars of Independence when an English patrol was tricked into believing the castle was empty [the tower was not part of the original castle which is on an adjacent site, the tower was built as a folly much more recently]

 7. Angus Monument – the earl of Angus points to the spot where the Angus regiment, later to be known as the Cameronians, was raised in 1689.